i05nagai/memorandum/language/english_speaking.md

         * to be important
         * the results of the election are of concern to us all
     * To whom it may concern
+* problem/setback/snag/hitch/trouble/hassle
+    * problem
+    * setback
+        * a problem that stops you from making process
+        * the problem lies in/with sth
+            * the problem lies in the desgin of the rocket
+    * snag
+        * a problem, esp. that you had not expected
+        * There's snag -- I don't have his number
+    * hitch
+        * a small problem that delays or prevents sth
+        * there have been a few last-minute hitches
+    * trouble
+        * when sth does not work in the way it should
+    * hassle
+        * a situation that is annoying because it causes problem
+        * just trying to store all this stuff is a hassle
 * worry
     * problem
         * try not to worry